How to switch from Avalara

 Not removing Avalara’s access from tax portals

-If Avalara retains access to your tax portals, their automated system may continue submitting filings even after you’ve transitioned to TaxCloud.
-This can lead to duplicate filings, payment conflicts, and confusion from state agencies.
+If Avalara retains access to your tax portals, their automated system may continue submitting filings even after you’ve transitioned to TaxCloud, leading to duplicate filings, payment conflicts, and confusion from state agencies.

-- Identify which states Avalara was actively filing in, with special attention paid to non-SST states.
+- Identify all states where Avalara filed on your behalf, with special attention paid to non-SST states.

 - Update passwords or user roles where applicable.
-Changing the login details that the Avalara integration uses to validate its credentials with the state portal can stop filing, even if you’re having trouble removing the integration.
+Changing the login details that Avalara’s integrations uses to validate its credentials can stop filing, even if you have trouble removing the integration.

 - Notify state departments that you’ve changed service providers, if required.
-However, keep in mind that notifying them may not prevent confusion if they receive conflicting filings from separate providers.
+Keep in mind that notifying them may not prevent confusion if they receive conflicting filings from separate providers.

 Our onboarding team will assist you with this process during your transition.
 We’ll let you know which accounts need attention and where you should focus your efforts to ensure that Avalara can’t submit returns after their final filing period.